Today we are going to make authentic English scones, but first, let me take you on a little journey across the Pond to set this up!

 With a pastry blender or two knives, cut in butter until mixture resembles coarse meal.

-Stir in currants.
+Stir in currants or raisins.
 Make a well in center; add buttermilk and egg, and stir just until combined (do not overwork).

 Transfer dough to a lightly floured work surface; knead 5 or 6 times.
 Do not over-knead.